 Volatile Organic Compounds (VOCs) are harmful chemicals that are found in many products you use to furnish, clean, and maintain your home.
-When VOCs are in your home, they “off-gas” into our air — releasing chemicals that greatly reduce the indoor air quality.
-VOCs can be found in various sources, including carpet, couches, paint, air fresheners, cleaning products, cosmetics, and more.
+When VOCs are in your home, they “off-gas” into our air — releasing chemicals that greatly reduce indoor air quality.
+VOCs can be found in various sources, including carpets, couches, paint, air fresheners, cleaning products, cosmetics, and more.
 While your nose may not always be able to detect VOCs, your body may react adversely.
 VOCs can cause acute respiratory illness symptoms, worsening asthma, and headaches.
 And if the acute symptoms weren’t frightening enough, long-term exposure to VOCs can be potentially life-threatening — increasing your risk of cancer and organ damage.
-Fortunately, reducing your use of VOCs is a feasible step you can take in preserving your health and indoor air quality.
+Fortunately, reducing your use of VOCs is a feasible step you can take to preserve your health and indoor air quality.
 Reduce the VOCs in your home by taking the following measures:

 - Have your indoor air quality tested to assess the level of VOCs

 - Occasionally open your home’s windows and doors for fresh air